CartoDB/carto-vl-training/training-v2/02-using-sources.md

     * you only want to use part of a dataset.
     * you want to manipulate the original data with [PostgreSQL](https://carto.com/help/working-with-data/easy-sql/) or [PostGIS](https://carto.com/help/diy/postgis/) and use the results in your map.

     Our `citiesSource` query is letting us use only large cities from the `populated_places` dataset.
-That's happening because our query contains a WHERE clause that will only select cities with a maximum population of more than ten million people.
+That's happening because our query contains a WHERE clause that will only select cities with a maximum population of more than one million people.

     See which kinds of sources you can use and example code [here](https://carto.com/developers/carto-vl/reference/#cartosource) in our documentation.